dgiacona/reading-notes/class4.md

 ### Semantics in CSS
 In CSS, consider styling a list with li elements representing different types of fruits.
 Would you know what part of the DOM is being selected with div > ul > li, or .fruits__item?

-### Semantics in CSS
+### Semantics in html
-In HTML, for example, the <h1> element is a semantic element, which gives the text it wraps around the role (or meaning) of "a top level heading on your page."
+In HTML, for example, the h1 element is a semantic element, which gives the text it wraps around the role (or meaning) of "a top level heading on your page."